 Includes Cheat Meals

 The Dubrow diet has cheat moments, meals, and days.
-This is always a good thing long term, as it helps reduce food cravings, and stay on track.
+This is always a good thing long term, as it helps reduce food cravings and stay on track.
 Having a pre-planned cheat meal will do wonders for your persistence.
-Also, Dubrow plan allows moderate alcohol consumption, which means it won’t stand in the way of your nightlife too much.
+Also, the Dubrow plan allows moderate alcohol consumption, which means it won’t stand in the way of your nightlife too much.